 TS 23.632 [5], defines the Stage 2 architecture, procedures, flows and Network Function Services for User Data Interworking, Coexistence and Migration (UDICOM) between the 5G System and EPS (and IMS).

-In the context of UDICOM, HSS and UDM are defined as separate NFs interacting with each other using SBA based interactions over a new Nxx reference point.
+In the context of UDICOM, HSS and UDM are defined as separate NFs interacting with each other using SBA based interactions over a new NU1 reference point.
 However, since the subscription credentials shall only be stored centralized in one single place within the system, the UDICOM TS 23.632 [5] defines various options for the generation of authentication vectors.

-Editor’s Note: The Nxx reference point between the HSS and UDM defined in TS 23.632 [5] has not been assigned a formal number yet.

 Figure A.3-1 shows the ARPF deployment option in the context of UDICOM when the HSS and the UDM are deployed as stateful NFs and subscription credentials are stored within the UDM/ARPF.

 Figure A.3-1: Stateful ARPF+AuC deployment in UDM according to UDICOM (TS 23.632 [5])